Jakub-Muszynski/Portfolio/README.md

-This repository is dedicated to my programming portfolio.
+This repository is dedicated to my programming portfolio